 The key thing for any long term investor here is to remember the pitfalls of herd mentality in the wake of deafening media noise.
 Remember that opportunities often emerge by cutting through the din and finding a genuine inflection point in generally accepted views.

 As a business, we deeply believe in the continued provision of advice and its value, and anyone seeking it should ensure they are provided with insight into the impact of short term events such as our exit from the EU on one’s long term strategy.
-If you would like to discuss the impact of Theresa May’s 12 point Brexit plan further, please contact one of our advisers.
+If you would like to discuss the impact of Theresa May’s 12 point Brexit plan further, please contact your Investment Manager.